 Today, Dr. Davis Allen continues her professional work in art history, both in and out of the classroom.
 A native Texan, she divides her leisure time between the West Coast and the Gulf Coast.

-Dr. Lisa Davis Allen holds a Doctor of Philosophy in European History from the University of Texas at Arlington with areas of expertise in Baroque Art and Cartography; and additionally holds a Masters of Arts in History, and graduate Certification in Museums and Archives Administration.
-As an undergraduate, she earned a Bachelor of Fine Arts in printmaking providing her with a broad understanding of the unique needs of both lab and lecture components in an academic division.
+Dr. Lisa Davis Allen holds a Doctor of Philosophy in European History* from the University of Texas at Arlington with areas of expertise in Baroque art and cartography; and additionally holds a Masters of Arts in European History, and graduate Certification in Museums and Archives Administration.
+As an undergraduate, she earned a Bachelor of Fine Arts in Printmaking (magna cum laude) providing her with a broad understanding of the unique needs of both lab and lecture components in an academic division.
 After teaching in the online modality for nearly a decade, Dr. Davis Allen completed an Online Educator Occupational Skills Award in 2013, further advancing her implementation of best practices in online delivery and the incorporation of learning management systems in the classroom.
 In addition to Lisa’s degrees and certificates, she completed two Association of California Community College Administrators (ACCCA)-sponsored training programs in 2012-2013 (Leadership Pathway Program and ACCCA ADMIN 101).

 * Doctoral Dissertation: The Color of Nationalism: The Use of Formal Elements as a Vehicle for Projecting National Identities in Early Modern European Maps and Paintings, 2001.

 DAVIS ALLEN Professional Vitae.pdf